Resource Planning in Project Management

 Further, a Resource Plan becomes essential to planning your hiring.
 You should decide on the kind of resources to hire.
 This becomes possible with the tips given below:

-• Go for utilization-focused hiring: When you follow this technique, you can evaluate the present capacity allocation for different tasks based on skills and project types.
+• Go for utilization-focused hiring: Following this technique, you can evaluate the capacity allocation for different tasks based on skills and project types.
 Let us consider that you find that the graphic designers in your team are always near 90% utilization.
 In this case, it would be good to hire more designers.

-• Strategic Hiring: With this approach, you will hire more resources in a particular area in which you wish project expansion to happen.
-For instance, you can think about hiring more Machine Learning/Artificial Intelligence engineers in case you want to brand your business as an AI Specialist service.
+• Strategic Hiring: With this approach, you will hire more resources in a particular area where you wish project expansion to happen.
+For instance, you can hire more machine learning/artificial intelligence engineers to brand your business as an AI specialist service.

-• Follow your Gut Instinct: With this approach, you will decide on the basis of business performance, overall strategy and industry trends.
+• Follow your Gut Instinct.
+This approach lets you decide based on business performance, overall strategy, and industry trends.

 To Reduce Resource and Task Dependencies:

-Let us consider that you have at present four ongoing web design projects in hand.
-Before your developers start coding, each of these projects need detailed mockups.
+We consider that you currently have four ongoing web design projects.
+Before your developers start coding, each of these projects needs detailed mockups.

 Let us consider that all your designers are fully occupied.
-In this case, you will have to hand over the mock-up creation to a single designer.
-Let us again consider that this person gets sick.
-When this happens, unfortunately, all the mock-ups will remain half-finished.
+In this case, you must hand over the mock-up creation to a single designer.
+Let us again assume that this person gets sick.
+Unfortunately, when this happens, all the mock-ups will remain half-finished.
 All four projects get stuck on a stage.
-When multiple projects rely on a single resource or when more than one project uses a single deliverable, this type of issue can arise.
+This type of issue can arise when multiple projects rely on a single resource or when more than one project uses deliverables.

-As a Project Manager, it is your responsibility to bring down these types of single-resource dependency.
-This becomes possible with Resource Planning.
-By charging all resources and task availability, it will be easier for you to spot these weak points.
+As a Project Manager, you are responsible for reducing these types of single-resource dependency.
+Resource planning makes this possible.
+Charging all resources and task availability allows you to spot these weak points more quickly.
 It is better to reassign a resource that is overspread or working on too many tasks.
-When you do this, you can reduce risk to a great extent.
+When you do this, you can greatly reduce risk.

 How To Create a Resource Plan?

 Now, you know the importance of Project Resource Planning.
 But, your question will be how to create the best plan.
-Here is a step-by-step guide to creating a Resource Plan:
+Here is a step-by-step guide to building a Resource Plan:

 Plan to Project:

-In the plan to project phase, you should decide on which project your team should handle next.
-This is also the time when you will identify and request the resources required for the project.
+In the plan-to-project phase, you should decide which project management team should handle next.
+This is also when you will identify and request the resources required for the project.
 Along with the list of resources, you will have to lay out every task related to the project.
-Also, at this stage, you should decide on the tasks that will take much longer compared to others.
+Also, at this stage, you should decide on the tasks that will take much longer than others.
 Also, decide on the projects to be front-loaded, if any.

-Nearly 34% of teams work more than the official hours for completion of the assigned work and 80% or more of the time.
-It is better to carefully consider every task required for the completion of the project so that nothing is left unaccounted for.
+Nearly 34% of teams work more than the official hours to complete the assigned work and 80% or more of the time.
+It is better to consider every task required to complete the project so that nothing is left unaccounted for.

 Hold a Resource Management Meeting:

-As a part of Resource Management processes, meetings are essential.
-When you think about an expensive trip to a vacation spot with your friends, you can make it a success only when things are planned rightly.
+Meetings are essential to resource management processes.
+When you think about an expensive trip to a vacation spot with your friends, you can make it a success only when things are planned correctly.
 The same rule applies to Resource Planning as well.

-Nearly 62% of leaders figure out resource scheduling to be the biggest challenge in Project Management.
-So, you should hold a resource management meeting to make sure that everyone move in the same direction.
-Only then, you can ensure that everyone follows the appropriate metrics.
+Nearly 62% of leaders consider resource scheduling the biggest challenge in Project Management.
+So, you should hold a resource management meeting to ensure everyone moves in the same direction.
+Only then can you ensure that everyone follows the appropriate metrics.

 This involves identifying the resources required for the project.
-In case, you are juggling more than a single project with many crossover teams, it might mean you will have to take time to compromise on the allocation of those resources with team leaders.
-When you arrive at these decisions, it is crucial to have a point of reference for all stakeholders engaged to provide help with the resource management techniques.
+If you are juggling more than a single project with many crossover teams, it might mean you will have to compromise on allocating those resources with team leaders.
+When you arrive at these decisions, it is crucial to have a point of reference for all stakeholders engaged in providing help with the resource management techniques.

 Conclusion: